austintgriffith/Pyth.io-Site/content/miner/_index.md

 Eventually, an <a href="https://electron.atom.io/" target="_blank">Electron</a> app will be deployed and users across operating systems will simply download the app and start mining requests without any development knowledge.

+We are also looking into distributing miners as small pieces of stand-alone hardware that can simply be plugged in to any existing network.

 The miner code is, so far, very rough and almost completely untested.
-We could caution against running it for now.
+We should caution against running it for now.